 Timhotel Palais Royal

-Next to the Palais Royal and Louvre Museum
+Just a stone's throw from the Palais Royal and the Louvre Museum

 Timhotel Paris Gare du Nord

 Perfectly located for business and tourist trips just opposite the Gare du Nord train station (Eurostar, Thalys), near the Stade de France (5 min.), the Villepinte Exhibition Centre (15 min.), Roissy Charles de Gaulle Airport (20 min.) and 15...

 Facing Gare du Nord rail station (SNCF, Eurostar, Thalys)

 Near the Canal Saint Martin and Gare de l'Est station

 Discover our 3-star hotel in the heart of the 10th arrondissement of Paris, just a 3-minute walk from Gare de l'Est and 10 minutes from Gare du Nord, the gateways to eastern France, Germany, Amsterdam, Brussels and London.